jhalmu/TwitterBot/README.md

 - No actual new information still, but because it's important feature to learn, we will rock you.

 ### TODOS
+[] Check time so not retweeting old news
 [x] Use env for secrets
 [x] Put to run inside docker (maeby after impelementing more parts) [] More second level actions